 Practitioners should consider including clauses related specifically to procedures governing electronic documents, since no secure system is perfect.
-For example, practitioners can add a note to sealed documents stating that the practitioner can be contacted to verify that the document has not been altered and is authentic.

-The seal and signature discussed in this guideline should not be confused with a security tool known as an "electronic signature," which is encrypted alphanumeric data used as personal electronic identifying information that people attach to a document to permanently associate themselves with the document.
+The seal and signature discussed in this guideline should not be confused with a security tool known as an "electronic signature", which is encrypted alphanumeric data used as personal electronic identifying information that people attach to a document to permanently associate themselves with the document.
 It is not an identical electronic copy of a handwritten signature obtained by scanning or electronic pen.
 An electronic signature is, however, intended to have the same legal force and distinguishing effect as the use of a signature affixed by hand.
 For this reason, an electronic signature must be:

-- Unique to the person using it; - Capable of verification; - Under the sole control of the person using it; and - Attached to, or associated with, data in such a manner that it authenticates its own attachment to the data using it and the integrity of the data transmitted.
+- unique to the person using it; - capable of verification; - under the sole control of the person using it; and - attached to, or associated with, data in such a manner that it authenticates its own attachment to the data using it and the integrity of the data transmitted.

-8.3.1 Digital signature software solutions
+8.3.1 Digital Signature Software Solutions